Successful Maine Friends of Animals legislation / action for over 25 years protecting companion animals, particularly dogs

 2003: Three MFOA members formed ‘Spay Maine,’ a program designed to reduce cat and dog euthanasia, which was subsequently incorporated into the state Animal Welfare Program

-2006: After a two-year educational and media campaign to raise public awareness of Maine animal cruelty cases, MFOA passed the first-in-the-nation legislation addressing ‘dogs chained for life,’ establishing greater safety and health requirements for dogs left outside on a continuous basis
+2006: After a two-year educational and media campaign to raise public awareness of Maine animal cruelty cases, MFOA passed first-in-the-nation legislation addressing ‘dogs chained for life,’ establishing greater safety and health requirements for dogs left outside on a continuous basis

 2007: Followed up on successful legislation with a statewide on-going program called ‘Dogs Chained for Life’ produced education materials, created a TV public service announcement, and organized a MFOA assistance line to help in securing the release of a DCFL